Tchongas/mimoz/docs/STYLE_GUIDE.md

-# Mimoz UI Style Guide
+# Tapresente UI Style Guide

-This style guide defines how to build pages and components in Mimoz using React, Next.js (App Router), and Tailwind CSS.
+This style guide defines how to build pages and components in Tapresente using React, Next.js (App Router), and Tailwind CSS.

 It is meant to be **practical and copy‑pasteable**.
 When in doubt, follow the examples here before inventing new patterns.